memfault/interrupt/_drafts/practical_zephyr_05_west.md

 board = nrf52840dk_nrf52840
 ```

-Having initialized a _West workspace_, `west config` by default uses this _local_ configuration file to store its configuration options. _West_ also supports storing configuration options globally or even system-wide.
+Having initialized a _West workspace_, we can now see that `west config` by default uses this _local_ configuration file to store its configuration options. _West_ also supports storing configuration options globally or even system-wide.
 Have a look at the  [official documentation](https://docs.zephyrproject.org/latest/develop/west/config.html) in case you need to know more.

 Let's get rid of the configuration option and finally run [`west update`](https://docs.zephyrproject.org/latest/develop/west/basics.html#west-init-and-west-update) as suggested by the output we got in our call to `west init`: